oVirt/ovirt-site/source/feature/vm-icons.html.md

 #### Backend

 *   Extend commands saving VMs and templates to be able to validate and store icon reference.
+It should validate that old icon, if custom (user defined), is still reference by other row or delete unused custom icon.
 *   Create new query to fetch map [guid->icon] by list of icon guids.
 *   Extend model VmBase by `Guid icon`.
+*   Create new model class VmIcon corresponding to 'vm_icons' database table.

 #### Database

 *   New nullable column 'icon' of type 'uuid' in table 'vm_static'.
-*   New table 'vm_icons' with columns 'uuid id not null', 'data_url character varing(32\*1024) not null'.
+*   New table 'vm_icons' with columns 'uuid id not null', 'data_url character varing(32\*1024) not null', 'is_custom boolean not null default true' .
 *   New constraint check on 'vm_static' : \`entity_type\` != 'INSTANCE_TYPE' OR \`icon\` != null.
+*   New constraint unique on vm_icons(data_url).
 *   New constraint foreign key vm_static(icon) - vm_icons(id)

 #### Compatibility issues